 For many years in the past, people noted the similarities in shape between the coastlines of Africa and South America.
 They seem to fit together like a jigsaw puzzle.
 In the early 20th century, a German meteorologist named Alfred Wegener put this idea, with a range of other evidence, into a book where he outlined the theory we know today as continental drift.
-He proposed that the continents once all fitted together into a giant continent known as Pangaea (Figure 5.4).
+He proposed that the continents once all fitted together into a giant continent known as Pangaea.

 Pangaea was a supercontinent that Wegener proposed to have existed 220 million years ago.
 When it started to break up, the continents slowly drifted apart as they moved through the oceanic crust.
-Wegener's theory did not include forces large enough to separate the continents.
-His ideas were accepted by some geologists but rejected by others, who thought the geological features of the Earth were caused by cyclic heating and cooling of the planet.
+He backed up his claims with evidence such as the shapes of coastline that 'fit' together.